A week after Irma, Caribbean devastation is laid bare

 Infrastructure has been severely damaged on Turks and Caicos, a British overseas territory home to about 52,000 people, after Irma barreled through overnight Thursday into Friday.

-There is no electriciy, bottled water is limited and damage at a water treatment plant has halted distribution of drinkable water.
+There is no electricity, bottled water is limited and damage at a water treatment plant has halted distribution of drinkable water.
 On South Caicos, 80-90% of homes have been damaged; schools, government buildings and hospitals have been badly hit.

 Relief effort